MissingMaps/blog/2017-07-27-drone-and-street-level-imagery-in-philippines.md

 **Drones**

 We took two fixed-wing drones, an [Event 38](https://twitter.com/Event38) E384 and a [Tuffwing](https://twitter.com/TuffWing) UAV Mapper, as well as a small quadcopter, a [DJI](https://twitter.com/djiglobal) Mavic Pro.
-Due to some technical challenges, and difficulties finding suitably large and clear areas for landing the fixed wing drones, almost all our mapping ended up being with the Mavic.
+Due to some technical challenges, and difficulties finding suitably large and clear areas for landing the fixed-wing drones, almost all our mapping ended up being with the Mavic.
 Because we had two pilots we ended up procuring a second Mavic after the first week to double our coverage speed.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20170727_mavics.jpg" alt="flying the Mavics">